mgarces/marco_garces_cc/index.md

 ## sysadmin by day, superhero by night[^1]

 ### About me
-_Husband and proud father; sysadmin, geek, tinkerer, rugby fan, dreamer, coca-cola drinker, open-source passionate._
+_Husband and proud father; sysadmin, geek, tinkerer, rugby fan, dreamer, coca-cola drinker, OpenSource passionate.

 <img align="right" src="/images/me.png" alt="Marco Garcês">
-Very soon in my life, I was interested in computer science and IT in general, and when I found GNU/Linux and Open Source (when I was a teenager), I was hooked for life.
+Very soon in my life, I was interested in computer science and IT in general, and when I found GNU/Linux and OpenSource (when I was a teenager), I was hooked for life.
-Since then, I have been passionate about learning and improving my knowledge about open source operating systems, and all the software that surrounds it.
-I'm also a big supporter of open source projects, like WiKipedia, OpenStreetMaps or electronics platform Arduino.
+Since then, I have been passionate about learning and improving my knowledge about OpenSource operating systems, and all the software that surrounds it.
+I'm also a big supporter of OpenSource projects, like WiKipedia, OpenStreetMaps or electronics platform Arduino.

 I'm a **SYSADMIN** in my core, but I also love to code stuff to solve problems.
 Hacking and tinkering is in my nature, and when I need to solve a challenge, I never give up!

 The datacenter is my happy place, and I live on the command line.
 I feel motivated has the projects in my life, get bigger and bigger, and I'm always ready for new challenges.

-On the last few years I become an expert on RedHat's technologies, and developed a love affair with sysmonitoring opensource systems like Nagios/Icinga.
+On the last few years I became an expert on RedHat's technologies, and developed a love affair with sysmonitoring OpenSource systems like Nagios/Icinga.
 I also have a growing appetite for clustering and distributed computing, and high-availability technologies.

 ### SSH pub_key
 <blockquote><dont-break-out>